NxPKG/khulnasoft-docs/content/rules/configuration-rules/_index.md

 ## Availability

-The number of available configuration rules varies according to your Cloudflare plan:
+The number of available configuration rules varies according to your Khulnasoft plan:

 {{<feature-table id="rules.config_rules">}}